lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/use_of_hardware.md

 **OpenMP jobs:** An SMP-parallel job can only run **within a node**, so it is necessary to include the options `-N 1` and `-n 1`.
 Using `--cpus-per-task N` Slurm will start one task and you will have N CPUs.
-The maximum number of processors for an SMP-parallel program is 896 on Taurus ([SMP](todo) island).
+The maximum number of processors for an SMP-parallel program is 896 on Taurus ([SMP]**todo link** island).

 **GPUs** partitions are best suited for **repetitive** and **highly-parallel** computing tasks.
-If you have a task with potential [data parallelism](todo) most likely that you need the GPUs.
+If you have a task with potential [data parallelism]**todo link** most likely that you need the GPUs.
 Beyond video rendering, GPUs excel in tasks such as machine learning, financial simulations and risk modeling.
 Use the gpu2 and ml partition only if you need GPUs!
 Otherwise using the x86 partitions (e.g Haswell) most likely would be more beneficial.